Marusko/Plugman/README.md

 - `enabled` is the persisted state. `EnableAsync`/`DisableAsync` rewrite it, preserving every other property in the file — including keys Plugman knows nothing about.
 On startup the file is the source of truth.
+If the rewrite fails (the file was deleted, the folder is read-only) the plugin is still unloaded, and the failure is reported on its descriptor rather than swallowed.
 - `entryType` is optional; with it omitted the manager looks for exactly one `IPlugin` implementation in the entry assembly.
 - `uiCapabilities` is an array, so a plugin can advertise more than one.
 Omit it for a pure